npat-efault/picocom/README.md

 #picocom
 Minimal dumb-terminal emulator

-by Nick Patavalis (npat@efault.net)
+> by Nick Patavalis (npat@efault.net)

-The latest release of "picocom" can be downloaded from:
+The latest release can be downloaded from:

 > https://github.com/npat-efault/picocom/releases